raufh10/upwork_etl_pipeline/README.md

 ## ETL Pipeline Overview

-This ETL pipeline is an expansion of my previous project (enter project name here), which included an ETL component.
+This ETL pipeline is an expansion of my previous project [Upwork Job Post Data Analysis](https://github.com/raufh10/Upwork_Job_Data_Analysis), which included an ETL component.
 I have now developed it into a full ETL pipeline.
 I'm using Python for extracting, transforming, and loading the data, specifically utilizing BeautifulSoup (bs4) and Playwright for web scraping.
 For pipeline orchestration, I use Apache Airflow, and for the database, I use MySQL.
 This project focuses solely on building the pipeline, not on constructing a data warehouse.

 Here are picture of pipeline architecture: